 Survivors who feel they may have been drugged are encouraged to communicate this to hospital staff and to ask the hospital to take appropriate samples for testing purposes.
-To ensure proper evidence is collected, sexual assault survivors may choose to have a Sexual Assault Forensic Exam (SAFE) performed at the hospital by a registered Sexual Assault Nurse
+To ensure proper evidence is collected, sexual assault survivors may choose to have a Sexual Assault Forensic Exam (SAFE) performed at the hospital by a registered Sexual Assault Nurse Examiner (SANE).

-Examiner (SANE).
 SAFE exams are free in the Commonwealth of Kentucky, so there is never any cost to the survivor.
-In order to preserve evidence (semen, saliva, hairs, blood), survivors are encouraged not to bathe, douche, change clothes, brush teeth or comb/spray hair before the exam.
+In order to preserve evidence (semen, saliva, hairs, blood), survivors are encouraged not to eat/drink, use the restroom, change clothing, or clean/groom their body by bathing, douching, brushing teeth, or combing/spraying hair before the exam.
+However, a victim can still choose to have the exam even if some or all of these activities have occurred.
 Additionally, the scene of the assault should be preserved if possible - do not wash clothes, bed linen or any other items associated with the assault.
 If a survivor has questions about what might constitute evidence or what behaviors might impede evidence collection, they may call the Violence Intervention and Prevention Center at (859) 257-3574 between the hours of 9 a.m. - 5 p.m. or Ampersand Sexual Violence Resource Center's 24-hour support line at (859) 253-2511.

 If the survivor chooses to complete a SAFE exam, he/she retains the right to determine whether a report or other notification is made to law enforcement.
 This excludes cases where reporting of abuse and neglect of a child, spouse, or another vulnerable adult is required.
 No survivor will be denied an examination due to his/her choice not to file a police report or otherwise cooperate with law enforcement.
-During a SAFE exam medical professionals will provide any needed immediate care for injuries, record the survivor's medical history, provide a comprehensive medical examination, advise mandatory reporting requirements (such as, for a minor), and provide any required follow-up care.
-Senate Bill 63 advises that upon completion of the exam, and with survivor approval to proceed with law enforcement action, law enforcement has five (5) days from the date of notification by the collecting facility to take custody of the evidence, and a subsequent period of thirty days to transmit evidence to the Department of Kentucky State Police Forensic Laboratory.
+During a SAFE exam medical professionals will provide any needed immediate care for injuries, record the survivor's medical history, provide a comprehensive medical examination, advise of any mandatory reporting requirements (such as for a minor), and provide any required follow-up care.
+Senate Bill 63 advises that upon completion of the exam, and with survivor approval to proceed with law enforcement action, law enforcement has five (5) days from the date of notification by the collecting facility to take custody of the evidence, and a subsequent period of thirty (30) days to transmit evidence to the Department of Kentucky State Police Forensic Laboratory.